guyschaos/umundo/README.md

 	getting an <tt>Assertion failed: s != retired_fd (tcp_connecter.cpp:278)</tt> within ZeroMQ.
 I guess this is due to the rather low ulimit for open file-handles on MacOSX (<tt>ulimit -n</tt> gives 256).</dd>

+<dt><b>Does uMundo support IPv6?</b></dt>
+<dd>No, mostly because I couldn't get ZeroMQ to compile with IPv6 on Android devices.
+Both ZeroConf implementations (Avahi and
+	Bonjour) support IPv6 and we already gather these addresses (BonjourNodeStub and AvahiNodeStub).
+All that is needed is for both of these stubs to return an IPv6 address in <tt>getIP()</tt> and for ZeroMQ to be compiled with IPv6.
+The plan is to wait for another release of ZeroMQ 3.x and have another look.</dd>

+<dt><b>Does uMundo build for 64Bit architectures?</b></dt>
+<dd>No, mostly because I can't get around to maintain 64Bit precompiled libraries.
+If you have all the dependent libraries in
+	64Bit, just edit the topmost CMakeLists.txt and remove the part where we try hard to get a 32Bit build (around line 55).
+You might have to adapt the various <tt>Find*.cmake</tt> CMake modules and add <tt>/usr/lib64</tt> or wherever your 64Bit libraries are to the search paths.</dd>

 <dt><b>Are these actually questions that are asked frequently?</b><dt>
 <dd>No, it's more like a set of questions I can imagine other people might have.
 It will eventually grow into a real FAQ.</dd>